jonathanventura/spherical-sfm/README.md

 ### Usage

+If your images have radial distortion, first undistort them using =:

+    undistort_images -intrinsics <path to intrinsics with distortion> -video <path to video> -output <path ot folder for undistorted images> -rotate <rotation>

+The "rotate" parameter is the number of clockwise 90 degree rotations to apply (useful for iPhone videos, for example).

 To run the spherical structure-from-motion pipeline:

     run_spherical_sfm -intrinsics <path to intrinsics> -video <path to video> -output <path to output>